Wolverhampton Wanderers F.C.: Development squad and Academy

 Wolverhampton Wanderers Under-23s are competing in Division 2 of the Premier League 2 during the current season, following relegation from the highest level after the previous season was curtailed and decided on a point-per-game basis.
 The team qualifies as an entrant in Premier League 2 by virtue of Wolves's academy holding Category 1 status.
 Although the league is designed for players aged 23 and below, three overage players may also feature.
 Home games are primarily staged at Kidderminster Harriers' Aggborough home.

 Wolves Women

 Originally founded in 1975, Wolves Women became the club's official women's team in 2008.
 They currently play at the third level of English women's football in the FA Women's National League North.
-Their home games are played at the CKW Stadium in the Castlecroft area of the city.
+Their home games are played at the New Bucks Head Ground in Telford.